ZanSara/zansara.github.io/content/posts/outdated/2023-10-26-haystack-series-canals-old.md

 Just as railways are excellent at going from A to B when you only need to take a few well-known routes and never another, highways are unbeatable at reaching every possible destination with the same effort, even though they need a driver for each wagon.
 A "highway" Pipeline requires more work from the Components' side, but it frees them to go wherever they need to with a precision that a "railway" pipeline cannot accomplish.

-## The Structure of Haystack 2.0
+## Canals

-By design, pipelines in Haystack 2.0 is not geared toward specific NLP use cases, but it's a minimal, generic [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-like class.
+The code of this new, more powerful Pipeline object found its way into its dedicated library, [Canals](https://github.com/deepset-ai/canals).
+By design, Canals is not geared toward specific NLP use cases, but it's a minimal, generic [ETL](https://en.wikipedia.org/wiki/Extract,_transform,_load)-like Pipeline library written purely in Python.

-At its core, Haystack 2.0 builds upon these two fundamental concepts:
+Canals brings two core elements to the table:

 - The `Component` protocol, a well-defined API that Python classes need to respect to be understood by the pipeline.